 An iced raspberry latte has about 150 calories and 11 grams of sugar, so it's not the unhealthiest Starbucks drink.

 It has 150mg of caffeine, roughly the same as a regular espresso, and you can customize the milk just like you would with any other latte.

 - Ask for a regular iced latte with raspberry syrup flavoring.

 7. Raspberry Chocolate Dream Frappuccino

-Frappuccinos are the modern summer coffee that is like a richer version of an iced latte.
+Frappuccinos are the modern summer coffee that are like dessert milkshakes.
 They generally consist of a blended iced coffee with a flavored syrup and topped with cream.

-If you want the ultimate indulgence, then you need to try and raspberry chocolate dream Frappuccino.
+When I want the ultimate indulgence, I treat myself to a raspberry chocolate dream Frappuccino.

 It marries the flavors of coffee, chocolate, and raspberry in a way that makes it feel more like a dessert than a drink.

 As a chocolate-covered fruit and chocolate truffle lover, this is heaven to me.